dannysaleeb/VoxBox/README.md

 ## Current Status

-VoxBox is useful as a personal composition experiment.
-It already contains enough machinery to import MIDI, make canon-like structures, route voices, transpose material, clip ranges with `TimeRange`, and play either live chains or snapshotted containers.
+VoxBox is useful today as a personal composition and live-coding toolkit.
+It can import MIDI, construct canon-like and routed multi-voice material, transform and clip score objects, capture named ideas in a bank, arrange frozen ideas on a metre-aware timeline, and play live graphs through a rolling scheduler.
+The newer live-coding layer adds handles, persistent named output taps, session rebinding, forked branch chains, masks, fragments, and hocket-style branch distribution.

 For small hardware-free sketches that can be evaluated block by block after recompiling the class library, start with `Examples/README.md`.
+The examples now cover:

+- live boxes, live clipping, and explicit snapshot gathering;
+- canon routing and labelled voice selection;
+- seeded random processing;
+- rolling playback;
+- banks and arrangements;
+- provenance and bank JSON persistence;
+- real MIDI exploration with `Examples/hc_orig.mid`;
+- handles, taps, forks, masks, and fragments.

+The repository also contains repeatable smoke scripts for the MVP core, rolling playback, probabilistic processing, bank/arrangement behavior, provenance/archive round trips, and the live-coding layer.
+They are still SuperCollider scripts rather than an automated CI suite, but they describe the current working contract more accurately than the older exploratory notebooks.

 It is not yet stable as a public library.
-Some names are inconsistent, some operations still need review, some modules are unfinished, and most tests are manual SuperCollider smoke scripts.
-The next phase should continue
-consolidation: broaden tests, document the DSL, and make the current workflow boringly reliable before adding many more modules.
+Some names are inconsistent, some operators still need review, some modules are unfinished, and the notation export bridge is only partially aligned with the current API.
+The next phase should continue consolidation: broaden tests, document the DSL, make the existing workflow boringly reliable, and then build export/notation on top of that stable base.

 ## Current Flaws